SteveGetachew/Udacity-Project-Bertelsmann-Challenge/README.md

 Project work as part of Udacity Bertelsmann Data Science Challenge

-## Purpose: To familiarize with datasets
+## Purpose: To familiarize with datasets and derive insights out of it

-## Pre-requisite:

-* Install Anaconda (Refer Udacity link if any doubt: <add link> , or use my slack handle jicksy)
-* Launch Jupyter notebook in your browser

 ## Dataset 1: Titanic Dataset